AdobeDocs/campaign-classic.en/help/message-center/using/publishing-message-templates.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Template publication
+title: Publish message templates
-description: Transactional message template publication
+description: Learn about transactional message template publication and unpublication in Adobe Campaign Classic.
 audience: message-center
 content-type: reference
 topic-tags: message-templates
 exl-id: 1d55f42b-64bf-4b1f-a317-c1f7456aa5b3
 ---
-# Publishing template messages {#publishing-template-messages}
+# Publish message templates {#publishing-template-messages}

 ## Template publication {#template-publication}

-When the message template created on the control instance is complete, you can publish it.
+When the [message template](../../message-center/using/creating-the-message-template.md) created on the control instance is complete and once you have [tested](../../message-center/using/testing-message-templates.md) it, you can publish it.
 This process will also publish it on all execution instances.

-Publication lets you automatically create two message templates on the execution instances, which will allow you to send messages linked to real-time and batch events.
+Publication lets you automatically create **two message templates** on the execution instances, which will allow you to send messages linked to **real-time events** and **batch events**.

 >[!NOTE]
 >